Happy Tails! June 2018 – Lost & Found, Dogs, Cats & Pets That Were Reunited in June

 Spread the good news!
 Thanks to all of the involved neighbors who helped spread the word and work with police to get this dog home.
 A special thank you to the Forest Hills Police for coming to aide with this lost dog 🙂

-Reunited with Rochester, NY!
+Bob: Found Cat Reunited in Rochester, NY!

 “When I found this cat, I printed about 20 or so fliers from your website.
 I posted them in my neighborhood, putting flyers on homes that I didn’t know the families.
 I actually ran out before I finished my immediate area.